-Alcohol and Drugs
+• Alcohol and Drugs

-Alcohol and drugs are forbidden to be brought on campus.
+Alcohol and drugs including marijuana and hemp are forbidden to be brought on campus.
 Any student who comes to class under the influence of alcohol or drugs will be asked to leave the class immediately and may be reported to the police.